southern-hu/kohana-powerdns/README.md

 For more information, please visit: [http://www.powerdns.net]
 PowerDNS API 2.3 documentation: [PowerDNS Express API 2.3]

+## Let's Start!

+### Enable Module

+To use Kohana PowerDNS module:

+1. Download and extract the code from [GitHub]
+2. Place the extracted code into your Kohana <code>application/modules/powerdns</code> directory
+3. Enable the module within your application bootstrap, within the section entitled modules

+Go to <code>application/bootstrap.php</code>, look for <code>Kohana::modules()</code> and append the following line to array:

+<code>'powerdns'   => MODPATH.'powerdns',	 // PowerDNS</code>

 ### Configuration

-In order to start use this module, copy the *modules/powerdns/classes/config/powerdns.php* configuration file to under *application/config/* directory and set a valid and working API key.
+Before you start to use this module, copy the <code>modules/powerdns/classes/config/powerdns.php</code> configuration file to under <code>application/config/</code> directory and set a valid and working API key.

 > NOTE: In both following instantiate cases you can use the overload method to dynamically set the API key or the API URL.
 See example.